Unleashing the Power of Discrete-Time State Representation: Ultrafast Target-based IMU-Camera Spatial-Temporal Calibration: Methodology

 The IMU pseudo-measurement model described in the previous section can only constrain IMU states, IMU biases, and gravity (see Eq. \ref{eq: state} and Eq. \ref{eq: imu}).
 And it is unable to link to interested spatial-temporal calibration parameters.
 To this end, we introduce a camera measurement model with time offset, to provide additional constraints on both the spatial and temporal calibration parameters

 $\pi \left( \bullet \right)$ is a fixed camera projection function \cite{usenko2018double}.
 The camera intrinsic parameters are assumed to be pre-calibrated. ${}^n{r_{il}}$ represents the pixel residual (reprojection error) obtained by the $n$th camera, observing the $l$th AprilTag corner at the $i$th frame.
 The measurement covariance is typically set by engineering experience, such as fixed at 1 pixel.
-The analytical on-manifold Jacobian of ${}^n{r_{il}}$ with respect to all involved variables will be provided within the code.
+The analytical on-manifold Jacobian of ${}^n{r_{il}}$ with respect to all involved variables can be found in \cite[Sec.
+6.11]{song2025calibration}.